stephpy/timeline/doc/filter.rst

     $component = $actionManager->findOrCreateComponent('file', '/path/to/file.txt');

-You want to retrieve the content of this file when fetch timeline or subjectActions:
+You want to retrieve the content of this file when fetching the main timeline or the subjectAction timeline:

 Define the locator: